webplatform/docs-wpd/Manual_Of_Style/Code_sample_best_practices/index.md

 '''Code sample''': A code sample is intended to demonstrate programming tasks or scenarios, or to demonstrate a particular program architecture that is not easily demonstrated in a code snippet (for example, how to create, populate, and manage a list).
 A code sample is a complete web page or application, with references to all required source files in its description.

-When you approach either type of code sample, try to put yourself in the readers’ shoes.
+When you approach a code sample, try to put yourself in the readers’ shoes.
 Ask yourself questions like these to enhance your samples and the content around them:
 *“What do I want to learn from this sample?”
-(Not “What do I want to see this sample do.”)
+(Not “What do I want to see this sample do?”)
 *“What parts would I want to take from this sample, and how do I find them?”
 *“How do I know that specific code blocks do what it looks like they are supposed to do?”
 *“How can I map my own input and output requirements to those demonstrated in the sample code components?”